Reserves - Guidelines

 Please note that a reading from a cross-listed course will be listed under the primary departmental listing, as determined by the registrar.

 Link to Online Streaming Video: Connect to one of the Library’s streaming video services; you may link to a complete film or just a segment.
-Submit the Online Video Linking Request form.
+Submit the Streaming Video form.

 - To ensure that we assign the correct priority to all reserves, please fill in the date by which each item is needed for reserve on the reserve submission form